-- The Abbey of Sant’Antimo is just a few miles south of Montalcino and close to Castelnuovo dell’Abate.
-This magnificent medieval abbey was reputedly founded by Charlemagne.
-It has been restored and is home to a community of Benedictine monks famous for their Gregorian chants.
+- The Abbey of Sant’Antimo is just a few miles south of Montalcino in the direction of Castelnuovo dell’Abate.
+This magnificent medieval abbey was reputedly founded by Charlemagne and is still in use by a community of Benedictine monks famous for their Gregorian chants.
 (See their Website for visits and schedule of chants).

 - The small town of Buonconvento is just a few miles north of Montalcino.
-This completely intact medieval town is completely surrounded by its still-sturdy 14th century walls.
+This intact medieval town is completely surrounded by its still-sturdy 14th-century walls.

 - Consorzio del Vino Brunello di Montalcino